athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

  :deps
  {org.clojure/clojurescript {:mvn/version "1.10.773"}

-  com.bhauman/figwheel-main {:mvn/version "0.2.6"}}
+  com.bhauman/figwheel-main {:mvn/version "0.2.11"}}

  ; ...
  }
 ```

 <aside class="blog-content__note">Clojure libraries are generally found in <a class="blog-content__link" href="https://clojars.org" target="_blank" rel="noopener noreferrer">Clojars</a> which is a popular Clojure package repository.
-This is where you can go to find packages and examples of how to use the packages in our projects<a href="#package-repos" aria-describedby="footnote-label" id="package-repos-ref">.</a>  Also note that when you add new dependencies to your project you will also have to stop and restart your app.
-Finally, if you run into any issues with <code class="gatsby-code-text">0.2.6</code> of figwheel try updating the version to <code class="gatsby-code-text">0.2.4-SNAPSHOT</code></aside>
+This is where you can go to find packages and examples of how to use the packages in our projects<a href="#package-repos" aria-describedby="footnote-label" id="package-repos-ref">.</a>  Also note that when you add new dependencies to your project you will also have to stop and restart your app.</aside>

 ### Step 8 - Add build configuration